Vonage/vonage-java-sdk/README.md

 **Q: Does this SDK support asynchronous request / response processing?**

 **A:** Currently no, but it is on the roadmap.

-**Q: Does this SDK support the Video API?**

-**A:**
-The Vonage Video API (formerly OpenTok) is currently in beta.
-You can try it out by using a beta version.
-Usage instructions can be found on the [8.x-beta branch](https://github.com/Vonage/vonage-java-sdk/tree/8.x-beta#video-api).
-See the [Releases page](https://github.com/Vonage/vonage-java-sdk/releases) for more information.
-In the meantime, you can continue using the [OpenTok Java SDK](https://github.com/opentok/Opentok-Java-SDK).

 ## Contribute!